-Work Hours and Working from Home
+Work Hours

-The normal workweek for all regular full-time employees is 40 hours, with nonexempt (hourly) employees normally scheduled to work 8 /2 hours per day, including a /2-hour unpaid lunch.
+The normal workweek for all regular full-time employees is 40 hours, with nonexempt (hourly) employees normally scheduled to work 8 1⁄2 hours per day, including a 1⁄2-hour unpaid lunch.
+The supervisors have the sole discretion to schedule all work hours, breaks, and lunch periods.
+Unused breaks may not be accumulated or used to lengthen lunch breaks or to shorten a workday.